-Migration and nutrition of the left-behind individuals: Evidence from Ghana [Working Paper]
+Migration and Nutrition of the Left Behind: Evidence from Ghana (2025), World Development

 Abstract